prog4biol/pfb2019/pfb.md

 A conceptual difference between a fucntion and a class is that a function usually does one thing, while a class will do many related things to help solve a problem.

 What is a class really, what does it do?
-A class doesn't really do anything except for setting a listof rules for creating a new custom object.
+A class doesn't really do anything except for setting a list of rules for creating a new custom object.
 Every time you use the class you are creating an instance of a type of object.

 #### You have been using classes to create objects